SwedbankPay/swedbank-pay-sdk-js/README.md

 in the future.
 Feel free to play around, but for full functionality and support, please wait for the supported, stable release.

-The Swedbank Pay SDK for PHP simplifies integrations against [Swedbank Pay's API Platform](https://developer.swedbankpay.com/payments/) by providing native PHP interface towards the REST API.
+The Swedbank Pay SDK for Node.js simplifies integrations against [Swedbank Pay's API Platform](https://developer.swedbankpay.com/payments/) by providing native Node.js interface towards the REST API.

 This SDK includes the following payments options: